 - De-stress.
 Like us, stress can have a negative impact on the immune system.
 First try to avoid the stress if you know what it is, but you can also treat it.
 Although there is not a lot of studies showing CBD and anxiety, there seems to be plenty of anecdotal evidence.
 Human and pets both have an endocannabinoid system, so we can probably theorize CBD may help.

 - Herbs!
 In Traditional Chinese Medicine, we have several herbs that have shown antibacterial and antiviral effects.
 Some herbs, like astragalus and reishi mushrooms, have shown to have immune-potentiating effects on the immune system.
 As we age, our immune system naturally starts to decline so anything that can help strengthen it would have to be a part of the fountain of youth.
 There have also been several current studies using Chinese Herbs to help reduce the duration of COVID-19 infection.
-If you are looking for something extra to help your pet’s immune system, FOREVER YOUNG has astragalus, reishi mushrooms, and several other herbs that are believed to not only strengthen the immune system but also improve cardiovascular, liver, and kidney health.
+Our Holistic f you are looking for something extra to help your pet’s immune system, FOREVER YOUNG has astragalus, reishi mushrooms, and several other herbs that are believed to not only strengthen the immune system but also improve cardiovascular, liver, and kidney health.

 But my dog is coughing!